 - Independent Pro Wrestling, Future of Wrestling and NWA Florida were involved in a three way rivalry in 2001.
 NWA Florida Heavyweight Champion Buck Quartermain would eventually defeat IPW Heavyweight Champion Mike Sullivan and FOW Heavyweight Champion Scoot Andrews in a "Three Way Dance" and "absorb" their championships into his own.

-- Vendetta Pro is called as such because it was started to spite Pro Wrestling Revolution, another promotion.
+- Vendetta Pro gets its name from the factas it was started to spite Pro Wrestling Revolution, another promotion.

 - After TNA got a deal with Panda Energy and left, Championship Wrestling From Florida and Ring Warriors eventually decided to compete with one another to see who would become the new crown jewel of the NWA.
 CWF got its show out first but then lost its member powers and left, Ring Warriors reluctantly deciding to follow them.